Paybook/Lite.GO/README.md

 6. Add a site account

 ## Notes
-If you want to browse the database where the info is saved:
+If you want to browse the database where the info is saved:<return>
 1. cd **$GOPATH/src/paybook.com/lite**
 2. sqlite3 data.db